Members Beware: Fraudulent Crane Inspection Services Reported

 Urgent Notice to all Members of IUOE Local 793 – Crane Inspections

 Dear Members: It has just come to my attention that an alleged con artist is facing over 350 charges and is accused as acting as an unlicensed engineer in Ontario.
 A significant portion of his illegal work related to the inspection of cranes.
-Jay Lawrence Harding operated his business under the name AJ Hoist Inspections. […]
+Jay Lawrence Harding operated his business under the name AJ Hoist Inspections.
+A copy of the news article can be found HERE.
+It is imperative that you immediately confirm with your employer the last time your crane was inspected and receive confirmation of the name and company […]

 Dear Members: